Does this test have other names?

 What do my test results mean?

-Results of 6.5% or higher on two separate occasions may mean that you have diabetes.
+A1C of 6.5% or above on 2 separate tests.
+You may have diabetes.

-The ADA recommends that people with diabetes should maintain an A1C below 7%.
-The American Association of Clinical Endocrinologists recommends an A1C of 6.5% or less.
-Recommendations may vary based on the person's age, medical conditions, or other factors.
+The ADA says that people with diabetes should keep an A1C below 7%.
+The American Association of Clinical Endocrinologists advises an A1C of 6.5% or less.
+Your healthcare provider may give you other advice.
+This is based on your age, health conditions, and other things.

 How is this test done?